Tweetpilot

 How to write replies that convert to followers

-The four reply formats that work
+Four reply formats that work:

 What to skip